Debugging and testing

 Send messages to contracts

-To send messages to contracts, use .send()
+To send messages to contracts, use the .send()

 method on their TypeScript wrappers like so: